 Childress’ articles are peppered with professional jargon (i.e., “attachment-based,” “pathogenic parenting,” “splitting,” etc.) that can be challenging to immediately grasp and understand; his writings can be daunting and do not make for easy reading.
 But there is gold in what he is offering, and for those willing to take the time and mental effort required to bring enlightenment and understanding in becoming educated concerning this terrible pathology, your efforts will not leave you unrewarded.

-My takeaway on this controversy is that there is truth in both camps.
+My takeaway on this controversy is that there is truth in both camps and I can see both sides.
 While professionals like Dr. Childress have valid points in some of their criticisms, both camps have more in common with each other than their particular disagreements.
 Each acknowledge and recognize that children from high conflict divorces are being routinely wounded and psychologically traumatized—often for life—by unbalanced parents who are themselves psychologically wounded and traumatized because of their own traumatic and dysfunctional childhoods.